jmaargh/include_data/README.md

     pair: [u8; 2],
 }

-// Safety: the requirements for `Pod` have been manually checked. unsafe impl bytemuck::Zeroable for Foo {}
+// Safety: the requirements for `AnyBitPattern` have been manually checked. unsafe impl bytemuck::Zeroable for Foo {}
-unsafe impl bytemuck::Pod for Foo {}
+unsafe impl bytemuck::AnyBitPattern for Foo {}

 static FOO_DATA: Foo = include_data!("../tests/test_data/file_exactly_4_bytes_long");
 ```

-Alternatively, if your type cannot implement `bytemuck::Pod` (especially
+Alternatively, if your type cannot implement `bytemuck::AnyBitPattern` (especially
 if it is a foreign type over which you have no control), `include_unsafe`
 can be used.
 In this case, you must guarantee that the file included is
 valid for the target type.
 This may depend on host platform, compiler